Unique Things to do in Da Nang Vietnam

 Of course, you can also go with an English-speaking local guide, with pick up from your hotel.

-Beware though—the moneys are quite aggressive and are known to scavenge leftovers and go through bags and jackets left out on motorbikes.
+Beware though—the monkeys are quite aggressive and are known to scavenge leftovers and go through bags and jackets left out on motorbikes.
 I even saw one appearing to sip from a discarded to-go drink.

 All along the main Son Tra road (Hoàng Sa) are views of Da Nang city and the peninsula coastline.

 There is a checkpoint near the entrance to the majestic Intercontinental resort where only manual motorbikes and hikers are allowed to continue up the steep mountain roads.
-Nevertheless, there’s plenty for scooters see on the wide, well-paved main road, which even has a decent bicycle lane on both sides most of the way.

-There are a few hidden, sandy beaches you can hike down to though reviews say they’re quite polluted with trash.
+There are a few hidden, sandy beaches you can hike down to, though reviews say they’re quite polluted with trash.

 There are a couple little makeshift shops for coconut water or coffee along the way, as well as cliffside viewpoints to marvel at the sea and even encounter some monkeys.